Black US farmers awaiting billions in promised debt relief

 Now, they have fewer than 4.7 million acres.
 Black farms in the U.S. plummeted from 925,000 to fewer than 36,000, according to the U.S. Department of Agriculture’s latest farm census.
 And only about one in 100 farmers is Black.

 They were able to overcome the broken promise of “40 acres and a mule” to the newly freed slaves — a military order, later rescinded.
-But over the last century, they faced one obstacle after another because of their race.
+But again and again over the last century, they faced one obstacle after another because of their race.

-Now the government wants to make amends by providing billions of dollars in debt forgiveness for farmers of color as part of the pandemic relief package.
+Now the government wants to make amends by providing billions of dollars in debt forgiveness for farmers of color.
 But a judge has put the money on hold in the face of lawsuits filed by white farmers claiming that the program is unfair — reverse discrimination.

-Today’s Black farmers and the descendants of Black farmers who struggled and lost their stakes argue that they are the ones who have been the victims of injustice:
+Today’s Black farmers and the descendants of Black farmers who lost their stakes argue that they are the ones who have been the victims of injustice: